CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a4.md

 ## Output

-The output has been allocated in [Sprint 3](https://github.com/CogencyWeb3/Web3MediaPilot/blob/main/Deliverables/Cogency-Deliverable_2a3.md)
+The output has been located in [Sprint 3](https://github.com/CogencyWeb3/Web3MediaPilot/blob/main/Deliverables/Cogency-Deliverable_2a3.md)

 ## Next steps